Lennix/HappyAuction/readme.txt

 - haLogout()
     Forces a logout.
 This will trigger haSetLogin() if it's enabled.
-Combining this with the delay parameter in haSetLogin is a good way to have your bot "cool down" once in a while to reduce risk of detection... assuming input limit errors aren't forcing you to logout already.
+Combining this with haSetLoginDelay() is a good way to have your bot "cool down" once in a while to reduce risk of detection... assuming input limit errors aren't forcing you to logout already.

 - haSetGlobalDelay(delay)
     Adds a global delay to every future action taken.
 This includes delays